Mohammad Reza Heydari: CNN interview

 As Iran marked the 31st anniversary of the Islamic Revolution, a high-ranking Iranian defector warned that the national unity of Iran could be threatened if the government steps up its campaign of violence against opposition groups.
 "If they (Iranian officials) move in the direction of violence, they will not be able to control the system and we might move in the direction in which Iran's unity then might be compromised all together," Mohammed Reza Heydari, Iran's former down graded staff in consular section of Iranian Embassy in Oslo, Norway, told CNN's Christiane Amanpour.
 He said that he hopes the strikes, civil disobedience, and non-violent protests in his homeland will "break the back" of the government and force it to listen to what the people say.
 "The cause (of) bringing the message, bringing different groups together, is starting a referendum to have free elections in Iran so all these groups can stand together and bring about a democratic government to meet the demands of all religious and ethnic minorities as well," he said.

 Heydari told Amanpour that the divisions in Iran are reflected in his country's embassy in Oslo.
 "There's chaos ...
 The diplomatic corps and the intelligence corps are split at our embassies right now," he said.

 Green Embassy Campaign

-After his resignation, Mr. Heydari founded the ‘Green Embassy Campaign’.
+After his resignation, Mr. Heydari founded the 'Green Embassy Campaign'.
 Green Embassy Campaign is a non governmental organization (NGO).
-Mohammad Reza Heydari persuaded the other Iranian diplomats and the members of staff at the Ministry of Foreign Affairs in Tehran to join this campaign and instead of being representatives of a ‘coup d'etat government’ as he calls it, become, in his opinion, the ambassadors of their right-seeking nation.
+Mohammad Reza Heydari persuaded the other Iranian diplomats and the members of staff at the Ministry of Foreign Affairs in Tehran to join this campaign and instead of being representatives of a 'coup d'état government' as he calls it, become, in his opinion, the ambassadors of their right-seeking nation.